This post may contain affiliate links. Full disclosures here.

 - Letdown button

-You may also be down to six pumps per day.
-This really begins to feel freeing!
-You can also stretch out your time in-between pumping sessions beyond 3 hours.
+You may also be down to six pumps per day and this really begins to feel freeing!
+You can now also stretch out your time in-between pumping sessions beyond 3 hours.

 Observe below a general idea of how you could space out pumping sessions for an exclusive pumping schedule at 6 months.